uvalib/guides/testing/README.md

 ## Unit Testing

+Unit tests should be developed for expected results, as well as the unexpected.
+For example, if you don't expect null as a possible result then test to see if it can occur by creating multiple test fixtures with different values and make sure all asserts for not null pass.

 ### Web Component Tester (WCT)

-[Testing documentation for Polymer](https://www.polymer-project.org/1.0/docs/tools/tests) identifies Mocha, Selenium, etc. used by Web Component Tester.
+[Testing documentation for Polymer](https://www.polymer-project.org/1.0/docs/tools/tests) identifies Mocha, Selenium, etc. used by WCT.
 This testing tool can be run locally on the development environment and on the Travis CI site.

-After using the Yeoman process to create a new web component `yo polymer:seed <component-name>` the component's README file will provide information on installation of this tool and how to execute it.
+After using the Yeoman process to create a new web component `yo polymer:seed <component-name>`, the component's README file will provide information on installation of this tool and how to execute it.

+Configuration settings for WCT are stored in a wct.conf.json file.

 ### Selenium